 Diversity and Inclusion Statement

-Find out more about the Law Society of Ireland's commitment to respecting diversity and inclusion for the benefit of its employees, its members, solicitors, trainee solicitors and the public.
+The Law Society of Ireland is a proud signatory of the Gender Equality, Diversity and Inclusion (GEDI) charter.
+Find out more about the Society's commitment to respecting diversity and inclusion for the benefit of its employees, its members, solicitors, trainee solicitors and the public.
 View our Diversity and Inclusion Statement.

 Law Society Departments